Mount Laurel Drug Crimes Lawyer

 This statute requires the court to make an affirmative finding on the record that “the present offense was committed while the person was under the influence of a controlled dangerous substance, controlled substance analog or alcohol or was committed to acquire property or monies in order to support the person’s drug or alcohol dependency.”
 In other words, the treatment-in-lieu-of-imprisonment (Drug Court) sentence can only be used when the court finds on the record that there is a direct link between the addiction and the criminal act.

-Contact Me Today for a Free, Confidential Consultation to Discuss Your Rights and Options
+Contact a Dedicated Mount Laurel Drug Crimes Lawyer Today for a Free, Confidential Consultation to Discuss Your Rights and Options

 You may be facing serious consequences in your drug crimes case.
 Even if your charges only involve a small amount of drugs, a conviction can have lasting consequences that adversely impact your life.
 Let me defend your legal rights and your freedom and future.
-Contact my law office to set up a free initial consultation to discuss the details of your case and to learn more about how I can help you secure the best possible outcome for your drug charges.
+Contact my law office to set up a free initial consultation to discuss the details of your case with an experienced Mount Laurel drug crimes lawyer and to learn more about how I can help you secure the best possible outcome for your drug charges.

 Frequently Asked Questions about Drug Crimes in New Jersey